projectcalico/typha/README.md

 ## When should I use Typha?

-We recommend using Typha only if you're using the Kubernetes API Datastore and you have more than 50 Kubernetes nodes.
+We recommend using Typha only if you're using the Kubernetes API Datastore.
 While Typha can be used with etcd, etcd v3 is optimised to handle many clients already so we do not recommend adding Typha if you're using etcd.

 ## How can I start using Typha?